aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth.md

 - `logIndex` - `Number`: Integer of the event index position in the block.
 - `transactionIndex` - `Number`: Integer of the transaction's index position, the event was created in.
 - `transactionHash` 32 Bytes - `String`: Hash of the transaction this event was created in.
-- `blockHash` 32 Bytes - `String`: Hash of the block where this event was created in. null when its still pending.
+- `blockHash` 32 Bytes - `String`: Hash of the block where this event was created in. null when it is still pending.
 - `blockNumber` - `Number`: The block number where this log was created in. null when still pending.

 ### Example